Updated November, 2020

 Like so many other students, he was looking for fast, affordable training that delivered job-ready skills.
 Did Herzing measure up?

 Dorian is just about to complete his internship and graduate from the program, so we checked in with him to find out.

-We talked about his experience in the Architectural Design program and his future career plans...and discovered he's already been offered a full-time design job!
+We talked about his experience in the Building Design program and his future career plans...and discovered he's already been offered a full-time design job!

-Here are the highlights from our conversation, and Dorian's opinion of Herzing's training.
+Here are the highlights from our conversation, including Dorian's opinion of the training he received at Herzing.

 Q: Dorian, can you tell us about your background?
 What made you go back to school for more training?

 Dorian: I come from an architecture and design background.
 Before Herzing, I had previously completed an undergraduate degree in Architectural History and Theory with a minor in Geography at Carleton University.